Vicken-Ghoubiguian/olsonTZNPMmodule/README.md

 // ========================== display the datetime frome the wished timezones in the 'wishedTimezonesArray' array... ==========================

-// getting datetime from all wished timezones stocked in the 'wishedTimezonesArray' array... var olsonArray_0 = olsonTZNPMmodule.getDatTimeForMultipleTimezones(wishedTimezonesArray);
+// getting datetime from all wished timezones stocked in the 'wishedTimezonesArray' array... var olsonArray_datetime = olsonTZNPMmodule.getDatTimeForMultipleTimezones(wishedTimezonesArray);

-// display the 'olsonArray_0' associative array which contains all returning timezones as key and they current datetime as values... console.log(olsonArray_0);
+// display the 'olsonArray_datetime' associative array which contains all returning timezones as key and they current datetime as values... console.log(olsonArray_datetime);
 ```

 <a name="a_few_links"></a>